helidon-io/helidon/docs/se/webserver/webserver.md

     log-all-messages: true
 ```

-With these settings, the default error handler—​on the default Webserver
+With these settings, the default error handler on the default Webserver
-port—​will log all messages and may include reflected user data in error
+port will log all messages and may include reflected user data in error
 response entities.

 Note: Even though some request data can be reflected back in responses when